public-key-cryptography/public-key-editor/README.md

 	Creating a compiled / executable java .jar file

 	You can create a java archive or java jar file so the file doesn't have to be compiled each time.

-	If the Editor.java file is in the Downloads folder, first compile the .java source code to create the executable .class files using

-	/usr/jdk/jdk-18/bin/javac -d EditorClassFiles Downloads/Editor.java;
+	If the Editor.java file is in the Downloads folder, first compile the .java source code to create the executable .class files using /usr/jdk/jdk-18/bin/javac -d EditorClassFiles Downloads/Editor.java; then

-	Load the class files and create the .jar file using the jar (create verbose file) command

-	/usr/jdk/jdk-18/bin/jar cvf Editor.jar -C EditorClassFiles .;  then use
+	load the class files and create the .jar file using the jar (create verbose file) command /usr/jdk/jdk-18/bin/jar cvf Editor.jar -C EditorClassFiles .; use cd;

-	cd; echo "Main-Class: Editor" > manifest.txt;  to create a manifest that contains the main class;

-	finally, add the manifest file to the Editor.jar file using the command

-	/usr/jdk/jdk-18/bin/jar --update --file Editor.jar --manifest manifest.txt;

-	and then run the jar file using

-	/usr/jdk/jdk-18/bin/java -jar Editor.jar
+	echo "Main-Class: Editor" > manifest.txt; to create a manifest that contains the main class; finally, add the manifest file to the Editor.jar file using the command /usr/jdk/jdk-18/bin/jar --update --file Editor.jar --manifest manifest.txt; delete the directory and file using rm -r -f EditorClassFiles; rm manifest.txt; and then run the jar file using /usr/jdk/jdk-18/bin/java -jar Editor.jar

 	The Editor.jar file will save around 2 to 6 seconds each time the program is executed